prefab-cloud/prefab-cloud-docs-web/docs/sdks/react.md

 `afterEvaluationCallback` will be called each time you evaluate a feature flag using `get` or `isEnabled`.

+## Telemetry

+If you would like Prefab to collect summary counts of feature flag evaluations, you can pass `collectEvaluationSummaries={true}` when initializing `PrefabProvider`.

 ## Testing

 Wrap the component under test in a `PrefabTestProvider` and provide a config object to set up your test state.